A rewarding career. It's one of the nation's most in-demand occupations, with job growth projected to increase by 29 percent from 2016 to 2026.

 Based on Palm Beach State's Lake Worth campus, this 13-month certificate program, which has no prerequisites, provides high-quality training in medical assisting at an affordable cost.
 As a state college, our tuition is a fraction of what private schools cost.
 When you also consider our experienced and credentialed instructors, small class sizes and modern medical office training lab, you'll see why Palm Beach State is the smart place to start your medical assisting career.

-What's required to get started?
 You must hold a standard high school diploma or GED.
 See Catalog Program Details and read Program Facts above for more information.

 A Nationally Accredited Program

-Palm Beach State's Medical Assisting program is nationally accredited by the Commission on Accreditation of Allied Health Education Programs (http://www.caahep.org/) upon the recommendation of the Medical Assisting Education Review Board (http://www.maerb.org/).
-Our program is currently the only CAAHEP-accredited medical assisting program in Palm Beach County.
+The Palm Beach State's Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of Medical Assisting Education Review Board (MAERB).

 Become a Certified Medical Assistant: CMA (AAMA)